PROFILE

 Cooperation in Europe, and North Atlantic

-Cooperation Council.
-It also is an active
+Cooperation in Europe in 2010.
+It also is an

-participant in the North Atlantic Treaty
+active participant in the North Atlantic Treaty

 Organization's (NATO) Partnership for Peace